 Initial enrollment presents the best time to make enrollment choices because of the greater number of options and the avoidance of late penalties.

 There will be a significant difference in the costs of Parts A depending on the number of years worked while paying taxes.
 Generally, citizens aged 65 can get Part B coverage.

 In many cases, a person physically cannot work.
 Disabled persons can get Part A and Part B automatically, but may still have to pay monthly premiums.

 Once enrolled in Parts A and B, consumers may wish to use a private all-in-one plan as a convenient option to protect against the 20% of costs left to beneficiaries for medically necessary services.

-Comparison shopping will help consumers make the best selection of private plans in Medicare Part C, Part D, and Medicare Supplement.
+Enter your zip code to compare plan quotes, and make the best selection of private plans in Medicare Part C, Part D, and Medicare Supplement.